aws-observability/aws-otel-collector/README.md

 * If you think you may have found a bug, open a [bug report](https://github.com/aws-observability/aws-otel-collector/issues/new?template=bug_report.md).
 * For contributing guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

-### Notice: ADOT Collector v0.35.0 Breaking Change
-Users of the `statsd` receiver, please refer to GitHub Issue - [Warning: StatsD Receiver → EMF Exporter Metric Pipeline Breaking Change](https://github.com/aws-observability/aws-otel-collector/issues/2249) for information on a breaking change.

-### Notices: ADOT Collector v0.35.0 Breaking Changes
+### Notice: ADOT Collector v0.41.0 Breaking Changes
-* Users of the 'awscontainerinsightreceiver', please refer to the GitHub Issue - [Warning: Container Image Default User Change → Important consideration for AWSContainerInsightReceiver](https://github.com/aws-observability/aws-otel-collector/issues/2317) for more information on an upcoming breaking change.
-* Users of the `prometheus` or `prometheusremotewrite` exporters please refer to the GitHub Issue [Warning: ADOT Collector v0.35.0 breaking change](https://github.com/aws-observability/aws-otel-collector/issues/2367) for information on an upcoming breaking change.
+* Users of the `datadog`, `logzio`, `sapm`, `signalfx` exporter components. please refer to [Attention: ADOT Collector v0.41.0 breaking changes - third party exporters deprecation](https://github.com/aws-observability/aws-otel-collector/issues/2734) for more information on an upcoming breaking change .

 #### ADOT Collector Built-in Components